Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Appendix B: Additional Simulation Studies

 \end{itemize} The simulated type-I error rate (corresponding to the rejection rate when effect size $\beta=0$) and power (corresponding to the rejection rate when effect size $\beta>0$) are reported in Figure~\ref{fig: single outcome simulations with covariate adjustment}.
 Each number in Figure~\ref{fig: single outcome simulations with covariate adjustment} is based on 2000 simulated datasets and 10,000 re-imputation runs in Algorithm~\ref{alg: part with covariate adjustment}.

 From the simulation results in Figure~\ref{fig: single outcome simulations with covariate adjustment}, we can obtain three key insights.
 First, the imputation and re-imputation framework with covariate adjustment (i.e., Algorithm~\ref{alg: part with covariate adjustment}) can guarantee finite-population-exact type-I error rate control (corresponding to the $\beta=0$ case) with either linear imputation and covariate adjustment models (Method 2) or flexible machine learning imputation and covariate adjustment models (Method 4) under all the considered models (ranging from linear to non-linear outcome models and missingness models, with or without interference in the outcome missingness mechanism, in the presence of unobserved covariates).
-This confirms the theoretical guarantee of the finite-population-exact type-I error rate control of the imputation and re-imputation framework with covariate adjustment stated in Theorem~\ref{alg: part with covariate adjustment}.
+This confirms the theoretical guarantee of the finite-population-exact type-I error rate control of the imputation and re-imputation framework with covariate adjustment, even when the outcome imputation algorithm/model or the covariate adjustment model was misspecified or when unobserved covariates or interference exists in the missingness mechanism (as stated in Theorem~\ref{alg: part with covariate adjustment}).